rember/rember-mcp/README.md

   - Include a list of rules to guide Claude in using the tool appropriately

 - Use the tool call response strategically, it's not shown directly to users but interpreted by Claude:
   - On success, the Rember API does not return the number of created flashcards, all Claude knows is the number of created rembs.
-We specify this to Claude because otherwise it tends to hallucinate the number of created flashcards.
+We specify this to Claude because otherwise it tends to hallucinate the number of created flashcards
   - For users who've reached their monthly limit, we instruct Claude to inform them about the Rember Pro subscription option with the relevant URL
 - Implement retries for transient errors with suitable timeouts
 - We collected enough edge cases that testing manually on Claude Desktop (our main target MCP client) became cumbersome.
 We created a suite of unit tests by simulating Claude Desktop behavior by calling the Claude API with the system prompt from claude.ai.
-In the current iteration, each test simulates a chat with Claude Desktop for manual inspection and includes a few simple assertions.
+In the current iteration, each test simulates a chat with Claude Desktop for manual inspection and includes a few simple assertions

 What's missing: